Piyusharora12/sonobarr/README.md

 ---

-## Run using Docker Compose
+## Run using Docker Compose without opening ports

 _This setup assumes you already use Docker and have a network (for example, with NGINX Proxy Manager).
-Check the comments in the `docker-compose.yml` file if you prefer a simpler setup with exposed ports._
+Check the comments in the `docker-compose.yml` file if you prefer a simpler setup with exposed ports (not recommended but entirely functional)._

 1. Clone this repository
 2. Edit the `docker-compose.yml` file to match your environment